-5.4 Electromagnetic environment in the home
+6.4 Electromagnetic environment in the home

 With the development of high speed data services within the access network, many users can easily access the Internet.
 Moreover, many wired and wireless technologies are available for use in customer premises, and these technologies can easily be introduced into home electronic devices.
-By the progress of technologies, configuration of networks at home is getting more complex than before.
+As technologies progress, configuration of networks at home increase in complexity.